manojo/parsequery/notes.md

  - folding into ArrayBuffer, using += instead of :+ the next order of magnitude
  - but actually, the problem is with the :+ function, which is generic, and applies to "immutable" stuff.

- ----> now about fastparse is around 2x faster
+ ----> now fastparse is around 2x faster

  - folding into unit: works wonders.
 4560 -> 11.25